awesomeWM/awesome/docs/03-declarative-layout.md

 ### Containers

-A container is a widgets that wraps another widget.
+A container is a widget that wraps another widget.
 It can be used to add decorations or to modify the content of the child widget.

 @DOC_container_WIDGET_LIST@